starwit/vision-api/Readme.md

 ## How-To Update
 1. Make desired changes in `./visionapi`
-2. If you have added or deleted `*.proto` files in step 1, adapt the Rust related files accordingly (in the Makefile and build.rs)
-3. Run `make`
+2. Run `make`
-4. Make sure that there are no old leftover files in the generated projects
+3. Make sure that there are no old leftover files in the generated projects
-5. Increment the package versions of all files
-    * `./rust/Cargo.toml`
-    * `./python/pyproject.toml`
-    * `./java/pom.xml`
-6. Commit, tag with version and push
+4. Commit, tag with version and push
     ```
     // Commit stuff, like git add, git commit and such
     git tag <version_tag>